 NZ Research (nzresearch.org.nz) lets you search across the research repositories of other NZ tertiary institutions, including OUR Archive.
-Many of the theses can be downloaded and others can be requested using the Distance Library Service.

-Search for New Zealand theses using the national catalogue, Te Puna: nbd.natlib.govt.nz.
-Te Puna is great for finding NZ theses published before 2010; just make sure you add thesis to your search (e.g. thesis nursing mental illness).
-Use the Distance Library Service to request the theses listed in Te Puna.
+Te Puna (tepuna.on.worldcat.org) enables you to search across all NZ library catalogues and this makes it great for finding NZ theses published before 2010.
+A search tip: make sure you add thesis to your search (e.g., thesis nursing mental illness).
+Request theses found on Te Puna, and not available online, using the Interloan service.